Artificial Transmission Line Synthesis Tailored for Traveling-Wave Parametric Processes: Artificial Transmission Line Synthesis

 \subsubsection{Practical implementations}

 In practice, the phase-matching condition in TWPAs can be achieved via periodic loading \cite{Eom2012a,vissers2016low,malnou2021three,chang2025josephson,howe2025kinetic}, but it presents two issues: (i) in a \textit{finite} ATL, it creates ripples near the stopband \cite{gaydamachenko2022numerical}, where the optimal pump frequency for phase-matching usually is.
 Thus, the phase-matched pump may suffer from an unfavorable impedance mismatch, which leads to pump reflections and backward gain.
 Furthermore, these ripples may land within the amplification band, affecting the gain profile.
 Apodization techniques can mitigate these spurious effects \cite{chang2025josephson}. (ii) When generated from periodic loading, the phase shift near a stopband only slowly approaches the edge of the first Brillouin zone $\pm\pi/d$, with $d$ the number of cells per supercell.
 This phase shift is limited by the loading value.
-In contrast, filter synthesis can achieve a sharp jump to the same $\pm\pi/d$ limit, but the transition sharpness is controlled by the pole-zero separation rather than spatial harmonic coupling (see Fig.\,\ref{fig:KTWPA_DE}c).
-Consequently, achieving phase-matching via periodic loading requires heavily loading the ATL, creating large stopband regions unusable for amplification, while filter synthesis provides localized phase shift, with minimal bandwidth penalty.
+In contrast, filter synthesis can achieve a sharp jump to the same $\pm\pi/d$ limit, but the transition sharpness is controlled by the pole-zero separation\cor{, which in practice is constrained by achievable component values,} rather than spatial harmonic coupling (see Fig.\,\ref{fig:KTWPA_DE}c).
+Consequently, achieving phase-matching via periodic loading requires heavily loading the ATL, creating large stopband regions unusable for amplification, while filter synthesis provides localized phase shift, with \cor{a bandwidth penalty set by the pole-zero separation}.

 Furthermore, TWPAs leveraging rpm filters usually do not have such filters in every unit cell.
 Instead, only a few unit cells are periodically modified \cite{macklin2015near,white2015traveling,qiu2023broadband,malnou2025a}.
 While the resulting supercell can be viewed as a multi-pole filter, the presented periodic loading and filter syntheses do not provide a systematic method to optimally place its zeros and poles in the complex frequency plane, in order to achieve a desired ATL response.
 However, as shown in Sec.\,\ref{sec:4WMKTWPA}, the rpm filters can still be designed via the ATL filter synthesis theory, even when these are not placed in every unit cell, because far from its cutoff frequency the response of the ATL is unaffected by this non-uniformity.